 Like the rest of the world, Tāmaki Makaurau Auckland is adjusting to life amid the COVID-19 pandemic.

-While Auckland and New Zealand is renowned for its manaakitanga (welcoming spirit), in a bid to ensure our country is as protected as possible from COVID-19, the New Zealand Government has imposed an initial four-week lockdown for the country, effective 11.59pm on 25 March.
+While Auckland and New Zealand is renowned for its manaakitanga (welcoming spirit), in a bid to ensure our country is as protected as possible from COVID-19, the New Zealand Government implemented an alert level system which specifies the public health and social measures required to fight COVID-19.

-As our region’s economic development agency, ATEED is working with businesses impacted by COVID-19, including tourism, screen, major events, international education, retail/hospitality, manufacturing and professional services businesses.
+As our region’s economic development agency, ATEED is working with businesses impacted by COVID-19, including tourism, screen, major events, international education, retail/hospitality, manufacturing and professional services.